Samcoding5854/nuggetAI/README.md

 - **Streamlit UI**: Streamlit was added to provide an interactive interface for users to interact with the chatbot.
 - **Embeddings and Pinecone Integration**: The use of Pinecone to store and query vector embeddings ensures fast and efficient retrieval of restaurant information.
 - **Model-based Question Answering**: The `Instructor` model from HuggingFace generates embeddings for both data and user queries.

-This should now give users a complete understanding of the project, how to set it up, and what features it offers.